audreysharp/dream-journal/readme.md

 The database the tables are stored in is named 'app'.
 Ensure that you already have or have created a database named 'app'.

-Run npm install to install the node dependencies.
+Run `npm install` to install the node dependencies.

-Run php artisan:migrate to make the tables for the API.
+Run `php artisan:migrate` to make the tables for the API.

+In the terminal, enter `npm run dev`.
+This starts the Vueapplication.

-Point your browser to [http://localhost:8888].
-This is where you will find the link to the documentation.
+Point your browser to [http://localhost:8888](http://localhost:8888).
+This is where the application lives.

 You can use any code library or GUI that allows you to make POST requests to interact with the API.